Atlanta Whiplash Injury Attorneys

 Whiplash is a soft tissue injury that occurs when the head and neck are thrown forward and backward suddenly.
 It commonly occurs in car collisions, especially rear-end and head-on collisions, but the symptoms may not appear for days after the accident.
 When they do, the cycle of seeking medical treatment and accepting newly-imposed limitations can begin all over again.
-If you've suffered whiplash in a car crash or other accident, don't hesitate to contact the dedicated Atlanta whiplash injury attorneys at the Law Offices of Wayne Grant, P.C.
-For a no-cost consultation, please call (404) 995-3955.
+If you've suffered whiplash in a car crash or other accident, don't hesitate to contact the dedicated Atlanta whiplash injury attorneys at the Grant Law Office For a no-cost consultation, please call (404) 995-3955.

 Whiplash Injuries: Now and Later

 Whiplash can cause both acute and chronic injuries.
 In the hours or days following a crash, the symptoms of whiplash typically include neck pain and stiffness, headache, dizziness, blurred vision, and fatigue.
 Ringing in the ears, problems with memory or concentration, and sleep disturbances can also occur.

 When a whiplash injury first presents itself, treatment typically includes muscle relaxants, anti-inflammatory medications, and other medications aimed at reducing swelling and stiffness to relieve pain.
 Physical therapy may be recommended for more serious cases of whiplash, especially if it becomes difficult to move the neck or the pain spreads into the shoulders or arms.